OpenGradient/og-agent-starter/langchain-starter/README.md

 ## Execute

-To run the agent, simply run `python main.py`
+To execute the agent, simply run `python main.py`

-Next, you can add new tools, prompts, etc to customize the agent's behaviour.
+Next, you can add new tools, prompts, user input etc to customize the agent's behaviour.